Arduino-IRremote/Arduino-IRremote/README.md

 ## Minimal CPU clock frequency
 For receiving, the **minimal CPU clock frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>
-The TinyReceiver, which requires no polling, works down to 1 MHz.<br/>
+The TinyIRReceiver, which requires no polling, works down to 1 MHz.<br/>
 For sending, the **minimal CPU clock frequency for software generated PWM is 8 MHz**.
 You can switch to timer and hardware PWM generation at fixed pins by `#define SEND_PWM_BY_TIMER`.
 ### Hardware PWM generation of sending signal with 8 bit timer